Change Indicator

 Definition

 Children under age 19 who were not covered by health insurance at any point during the year and whose family income was less than 200 percent of the Federal Poverty Level (FPL).
 The numerator is children ages 0 to 18 who are low income and did not have health insurance at some point in time and the denominator is all children in families at or below 200% of the poverty line.
-The 2021 federal poverty threshold was $26,500 for a family of two adults and two children, so a family of four earning less than $53,000 was considered low income.
+In 2022, less than 200% of the FPL for a family of four was $55,500.

 Data Source